datalad-handbook/book/docs/extension_pkgs.rst

 .. todo::

-  Contribute a usecase or a demo when done.
+  Contribute a use case or a demo when done.

 To install a DataLad extension, use